sophiecchen/classic-ciphers/README.md

 ===========================
 By Sophie Chen

-This repository contains a collection classical ciphers. _There are more to be coming soon._
+This repository contains a collection classical ciphers.

 | Cipher | Command to Run | Description |
 | - | - | - |